pmlmodelling/nctoolkit/README.md

 - If you have a question about how to use nctoolkit, please ask on [GitHub Discussions](https://github.com/pmlmodelling/nctoolkit/discussions).
-- Report any bugs, suggest newfeatures or view the source code [on GitHub](https://github.com/pmlmodelling/nctoolkit).
+- Report any bugs, suggest new features or view the source code [on GitHub](https://github.com/pmlmodelling/nctoolkit).